thibaultyou/starter/README.md

 - The installation of 3rd party applications.
 - The installation of command line tools.
 - Configuration of system and application preferences.
-- Creation of a local file system hierarchy

 Starter allows users to configure these settings prior to installation, and create reproducible macOS environments.